Philosophy

 Your expertise matters.

 You know how to lift.
-You've been doing this for years.
 You don't need an app to tell you that bench press works your chest.
-You need a tool that enhances your knowledge—not one that replaces it.
 FORGE adds intelligence to your training without taking control away from you.
+Your program.
+Your decisions.
+Better data.

 Training is private.

 Your workout is not content.
-It's not a performance for followers.
-It's not a competition with strangers.
-Training is personal, and your results belong to you.
+It's not a performance for followers or a competition with strangers.
 FORGE has no social features because we respect that boundary.

 Intelligence should be invisible.